GianRothfuchs/blockchain/README.md

 # blockchain
-Repo dedicated to store progress Block Chain specialization on Coursera
+This Repo is dedicated to store progress Block Chain specialization on [Coursera](https://www.coursera.org/specializations/blockchain)